AnyDSL/artic/README.md

 let x = |i| i; // artic needs a type annotation on `i` or on `x` x(1) // impala would see this as a constraint that `x` is a function on integers
 ```
- - For-loop syntax has been changed in order to help Thorin's partial evaluator, by
+ - The for-loop syntax has been changed in order to help Thorin's partial evaluator, by
    separating the generator (the function taking the body of the for loop) from the
    loop itself.
 ```rust